nipy/nilabels/README.md

     + apply rotations and translations to the image header
     + permute or change the segmentation numbering, erase or merge labels
     + compute Dice's score, covariance distance, Hausdorff distance and normalised symmetric contour distance between segmentations
-    + get the array of values at the voxel below a given label
+    + get the array of values at the voxels below a given label
     + symmetrise a segmentation
     + erase small connected components and replace with closest label values
     + [...and more](https://github.com/SebastianoF/nilabels/wiki/What-you-can-do-with-nilabels)